osbornej-tech/MechaCar_Statistical_Analysis/README.md

 The T-test on suspension coils demonstrate that Lots 1 and 2 are not statistically different from the population mean whose p-values are 1 and 0.60 respectively.
 Lot 3 is statistically signifcant as the p-value is 0.04.

 ## Study Design: MechaCar vs Competition
-According to the Linear Regression Model Summary that assess the mechanics of the cars in the data set, the fields vehicle_legnth and ground clearance were statistically significant as the p value was less than .05.
+According to the Linear Regression Model Summary that assess the mechanics of the cars in the data set, the fields vehicle_length and ground clearance were statistically significant as the p value was less than .05.

 Assessing the vehicle weight and mpg are crucial factors to assess as individuals hope to have a vehicle that are fuel efficient.
 Furthermore, as a manufacturer it is important for MechaCar to identify parts makers that allow their product to be efficient and effective in increasing mpg.